5 Privacy Trends for 2025: What to Watch For

 For instance, an entity is already aligned with the SHIELD Act if it complies with the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act, or New York’s cybersecurity requirements for financial services.

-Companies are considered compliant if they implement reasonable administrative, physical, and technical safeguards.
+The department of state considers companies compliant if they implement and maintain reasonable safeguards to protect the data of New York residents.
 The bill offers several ways to ensure compliance:

 Assess the risks of information storage and disposal.